magicleap/developer-portal-docs/docs/unity-api/api/UnityEngine.XR.MagicLeap/MLMedia/Player/NativeBindings/UnityEngine.XR.MagicLeap.MLMedia.Player.NativeBindings.MLMediaPlayerEventCallbacksEx.md

 ### OnCompletion {#oncompletiondelegate-oncompletion}

 This callback is invoked when media player played back until end of media and has now come to a stop.
-Note that this callback does not fire when 'looping = true', because.
+Note that this callback does not fire when 'looping = true', because

 ```csharp